 Understanding The Basics: What Are LCM And GCD

-• GCD simplifies problems, like dividing resources or simplifying fractions
+• GCD simplifies problems, such as dividing resources or reducing fractions

 What Is the Least Common Multiple (LCM)